 As noted in Chapter 2, the Willamette and Tualatin Rivers are defining features in West Linn.
-Residents value these waterfronts, which provide important recreation resources.
-Table 6 notes park land with accessible water frontage.
-Approximately 4.6 miles (24,220 lf) of river frontage is located in West Linn's parks.
+Residents value these rivers, along with the waterfronts areas that serve as important recreation resources.
+West Linn's parks contain approximately 4.5 miles of river frontage, including waterfront access at the following sites: